goldenscale/GS_GithubMirror/README.md

 - [mtth-bfft/ntsec](https://github.com/mtth-bfft/ntsec) - Standalone tool to explore the security model of Windows and its NT kernel.
 Use it to introspect privilege assignments and access right assignments, enumerate attack surfaces from the point of view of a sandboxed process, etc.
 - [lnslbrty/potd](https://github.com/lnslbrty/potd) - A high scalable low to medium interactive SSH/TCP honeypot using Linux Namespaces, capabilities, seccomp, cgroups designed for OpenWrt and IoT devices.
 - [CoolerVoid/0d1n](https://github.com/CoolerVoid/0d1n) - Tool for automating customized attacks against web applications.
 Fully made in C language with pthreads, it has fast performance.
-- [CoolerVoid/HiddenWall](https://github.com/CoolerVoid/HiddenWall) - Tool to generate a Linux kernel module for custom rules with Netfilter hooking. (block ports, Hidden mode, firewall functionst)
+- [CoolerVoid/HiddenWall](https://github.com/CoolerVoid/HiddenWall) - Tool to generate a Linux kernel module for custom rules with Netfilter hooking. (block ports, Hidden mode, firewall functions)
 - [netblue30/firetunnel](https://github.com/netblue30/firetunnel) - Tunneling program for Firejail sandboxes
 - [LloydLabs/wsb-detect](https://github.com/LloydLabs/wsb-detect) - wsb-detect enables you to detect if you are running in Windows Sandbox ("WSB")
 - [cloudflare/sandbox](https://github.com/cloudflare/sandbox) - Simple Linux seccomp rules without writing any code